Carol Gniady, Executive Director

 Amanda Duhon, House Coordinator

 From Broussard, Louisiana, Amanda Duhon inherited the love of history from her father who insisted upon an understanding of her Cajun heritage.
 Her interests expanded at LSU where she earned two Bachelor degrees – one in History and the other in Journalism – as well as a Master’s degree in Art History.
-Amanda moved to New York City where she worked as assistant for Barbara Gladstone Gallery, however a desire for a warmer climate took her to Louisville, Kentucky shortly thereafter.
+Amanda worked as assistant for Gladstone Gallery in New York City from 2008-2010, when she moved to Louisville, KY.
 In Louisville, she honed her skills as an adjunct professor in Art History and gained valuable experience as executive assistant at the growing 21c Museum Hotels.
-Finally back in Louisiana, she lives near Bayou St. John with her newly growing family.
+In 2013 she moved back to Louisiana, where she lives near Bayou St. John with her family.

 Board of Trustees

 Sandra Stokes has served as President and chair of the Landmarks' Advocacy Committee for the past year.
 She has also served on the board of the Foundation for Historical Louisiana for nine years, most notably spearheading the massive effort that raised some $600,000 for a study of the Charity Hospital building and then leading the campaign to show that the building could be returned to use as a 21st century hospital.
 She is also on the boards of Smart Growth for Louisiana and the Lafayette Square Association.
 Sandra is the recipient of the National Trust's first Peter Brink Award for Individual Achievement in Historic Preservation.